MUNICIPAL POLICE ACADEMY

 College Credits Upon Completion

 The application process is two fold.
-Every candidate must also apply to Mercyhurst University.
-Please click here to navigate to the online application.
+Every candidate must also apply to Mercyhurst University using our free online application.

 - Attend an Information Session

 - Provide a physical examination form completed by a doctor certifying that they meet the physical requirements mandated by the MPOETC

 - Complete and pass a Pre-Entry Psychological and Reading Exam.
 Candidates must have a 9th grade minimum reading / comprehension level